 If BMW or BMWAF refuses a request for access or correction, written reasons for the refusal and details of complaint mechanisms will be provided.
 BMW or BMWAF (as applicable) will also take steps reasonable in the circumstances to provide access in a manner that meets your needs and the needs of BMW or BMWAF.

 BMW and BMWAF will endeavour to respond to a request for access or correction within 30 days from the request.

 BMWAF takes steps reasonable in the circumstances to ensure credit information it holds is accurate, up-to-date, complete, relevant and not misleading.

 You have a right to request access to, and seek correction of, the credit information BMWAF holds about you.
 All such requests can be made to the BMW Resolutions Officer using the contact details set out in paragraph 17 of this policy.

 To obtain access to your credit information held by BMWAF, you will have to provide proof of your identity and be reasonably specific about the information you require.
 BMWAF may charge you a reasonable administration fee, which reflects the cost to BMWAF of providing access in accordance with your request.

-Where necessary to resolve a request for correction, BMWAF may also consult with other relevant entities including, but not limited to, Veda, Experian or Dun & Bradstreet and other credit providers.
+Where necessary to resolve a request for correction, BMWAF may also consult with other relevant entities including, but not limited to, Equifax, Experian or illion and other credit providers.